thiviyanT/IntelliGraphs/README.md

 ---

+IntelliGraphs is a library that generates a collection of datasets for benchmarking generative models for knowledge graphs.
+These are graphs that are generated according to first order logic rules.
+These datasets are intended to be used for benchmarking machine learning models under transductive settings.
+It can also be used as a testbed for developing new generative models.
+This library was designed to be extendable to create new synthetic datasets with other custom First-Order Logical (FOL) constraints.

 ### TODO

 * Ask Paul: Do we want to register this with Zenodo.
 If so, add DOI badge here.
 * Ask Paul: How to generate dataset metadata?
 Is it needed?
+* Ask Paul: When to register dataset?
+Before or after publication?
 * Ask Paul: Where to put the dataset so that it lasts?
 (Zenodo, GitHub, etc.)
 * Ask Peter/Paul: Do we want to make it available on PyPI?
 If so, add badge here.
-* Make GitHub repo anonymous
+* Make GitHub repo anonymous before submission

-IntelliGraphs is a collection of graph datasets for benchmarking generative models for knowledge graphs.
-These are graphs that are generated according to first order logic rules.

-These datasets are intended to be used for benchmarking generative models for knowledge graphs under transductive settings.
-It can also be used as a testbed for developing new generative models.

-This library was designed to be extensible to create synthetic datasets with other custom First Order Rules constraints.

 ## Advantages

 * Easy to use: Generate and manipulate Knowledge Graphs with a simple and clean Python API.
 * Flexible: Customize the number of graphs, triples, and data splits.
 * Extendable: Create more graphs according to custom FOL rules.
 * Efficient: Fast and memory-efficient graph generation and manipulation using native Python data structures.
 * Visualization: Visualize Knowledge Graphs.